 LED Street Light Conversion Project

 The City of Saskatoon illuminates all roadways (except back alleys) and has approximately 35,000 lights.
-The principle purpose of street lighting is to allow accurate and comfortable visibility at night of possible hazards in sufficient time to allow for appropriate action.
+The principal purpose of street lighting is to allow accurate and comfortable visibility at night of possible hazards in sufficient time to allow for appropriate action.
 For a pedestrian, this can mean better visibility of their surroundings and sidewalk, while for the driver of a motor vehicle it will mean having time to stop or maneuver around an obstacle.
 Good lighting has been shown to significantly reduce the number of accidents at night, especially on urban freeways and on major streets.
 For most streets and sidewalks, good lighting has been reported to increase the feeling of personal security of pedestrians.

 The purpose of roadway lighting is to: